 5.7 These procedures and standards apply to all hearings:

-5.7.1 Participants in the process may be accompanied by advisors as described in the section on advisors above.
+5.7.1 The complainant and respondent in the process may be accompanied by advisors as described in the section on advisors above.

 5.7.5 The Hearing Panel’s findings are based solely on the statements of the complainant, respondent, and/or witnesses and any evidence submitted prior to or during the hearing.